matwerber1/serverless-airflow-on-aws-fargate/README.md

 This project provides a CDK script to get you up and running with Apache Airflow on a completely **serverless** AWS infrastructure.
 No EC2s to manage :)

-This project was based on the awesome article by Axel Furlan, below: https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631
+This project was based on this awesome article by Axel Furlan:

+https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631

 ## Disclaimer